foundweekends/pamflet/docs/03/c.markdown

 ###### Note

 You do need a root redirect if you want requests to the root path to resolve.
-The title page is assigend an output name like any other.
+The title page is assigned an output name like any other.